 “No, we don’t want to make any money from the Americans.
 Let them help and rely on themselves.”

-Regardless of the root cause of the Chinese IR thermometer’s poor performance, the fact remains that all of the tested units were faulty.
+Regardless of the root cause of the thermometer poor performance, the fact remains that all of the tested Chinese units were faulty.
 So, if you need to make critical decisions about patient care, go with a quality device like the Fluke 62 Max.
 With the Fluke, you will get US based support, a quality warranty, and piece of mind that your thermometer will work in a consistent and predictable manner.
-Regardless of make and model, stay away from Chinese IR thermometers.
+Regardless of make and model, unless you certify the gear independently, stay away from Chinese IR thermometers.
 The same advice also applies to other Chinese medical testing equipment.

 References and Sources